What we do

 Car Parking

-This is one of our most profitable fund-raising events.
+This is one of our more profitable fund-raising events.
 During summer school holidays there are a great many tourists in Noosa and demand for car parking near the beach exceeds supply.
-Noosa Council give us permission to organise additional parking in the Noosa Heads Lions Park, and make a nominal charge for it.
-This is a win-win because visitors welcome the ability to park close to amenities, and we raise substantial amounts of money for our charity account, which we donate to worthy causes.
+Noosa Council open the Noosa Heads Lions Park for additional car parking and invite us to collect payment on their behalf.
+In return they pay us a percentage of the takings.
+Visitors welcome the ability to park close to amenities, and we benefit financially.

 Walk to School